Information about some of the best* rates for a 90 day term deposit or 3 month term deposit. Compare and apply online today.

 A term deposit requires you to lock your money away where you can't touch it, but where it's earning you interest.
 However, don't worry that you're going to be cash strapped because of your investment because you can choose a term deposit for as little as three months, and still get a great return on your investment.

-How to maximise the return on a three month term deposit:
+How to maximise the return on a 3 month term deposit

 - Compare the interest rates for three month term deposits across Australian banks and financial institutions.